1990 Conservative Party leadership election: Howe's resignation triggers contest

 By October things had reached a fever pitch.
 In her Party Conference Speech early in that month, Thatcher mocked the Liberal Democrats' new "bird" logo in language lifted from the famous Monty Python "Dead Parrot sketch".
 Only days later, the Liberal Democrats took a seat from the Conservatives at the Eastbourne by-election.
 The defeat only reinforced the fear that the Conservatives could lose the next election due in eighteen months.
 On 30 October, Thatcher spoke out firmly in the House of Commons against the vision of European integration, including a single currency, espoused by the European Commission under Jacques Delors at the recent Rome Summit, characterising it as the path to a federal Europe and declaring that her response to such a vision would be "No!
 No!
 No!"
-This led to the resignation of Howe as Deputy Prime Minister on 1 November.
+This led to the resignation of Howe as deputy prime minister on 1 November.
 However, Howe did not make his resignation speech immediately, because he had temporarily lost his voice.

-Heseltine, the pro-European former minister, had resigned from the Cabinet over the Westland affair in January 1986 and had been conducting himself as a Prime Minister in waiting, critical of Thatcher's leadership, ever since.
+Heseltine, a moderate and pro-EU former minister, had resigned from the Cabinet over the Westland affair in January 1986 and had been conducting himself as a sort of intra-party opposition leader, critical of Thatcher's leadership, ever since.
 He now wrote a six-page public letter to his local Association chairman, calling for more regard for the wide range of opinions in the party before leaving for a trip to the Middle East.
 His Association officers sent him a 97-word reply on 5 November saying that they supported Thatcher's leadership.
 The party's regional agent had been present at their meeting, although they insisted he had not interfered with their reply.
-At about the same time, Thatcher's press secretary Bernard Ingham briefed journalists that Heseltine had "lit the blue touch paper then retired", although he denied having demanded that Heseltine "put up or shut up"; Heseltine was also taunted along similar lines by the pro-Conservative press, including the Daily Mail and The Times.
+At about the same time, Thatcher's press secretary Bernard Ingham briefed journalists that Heseltine had "lit the blue touch paper then retired", although he denied having demanded that Heseltine "put up (that is, challenge Thatcher for the leadership) or shut up"; Heseltine was also taunted along similar lines by right-wing press, including the Daily Mail and The Times.
 Thatcher brought the annual leadership election forward by a fortnight.

 At the Lord Mayor's Banquet on 12 November, Thatcher dismissed Howe's resignation by employing a cricketing metaphor:

 The next day, 13 November, Howe made his resignation speech from the backbenches, addressing his dismay at Thatcher's approach and responding to her recent cricketing metaphor by employing one of his own.
 Explaining how, in his opinion, her approach made it hard for British ministers to negotiate for Britain's interests in Europe, he declared:

 Howe's dramatic speech received cheers from the opposition benches and reinforced the change in general perception of Thatcher from the "Iron Lady" to a divisive and confrontational figure.
-The next morning, 14 November, Heseltine announced that he would challenge her for the leadership of the party.
+The next morning, 14 November, Heseltine reappeared to announce that he would challenge her for the leadership of the party.